RoseApollo/carg-parse/README.md

 LV is a dictionary, labels in lv_labels and values in lv_values, it contains any labeled arguments '-a b', if a value is not provided lv_value will point to NULL

-values and lv_values both point to argv, and lv_labels points to argv + 1, as to ignore the dash('-')
+values, lv_values and flags all point to argv, lv_labels points to argv + 1, as to ignore the dash ('-'), and flags does the same except + 2 as to ignore the double dash ('--')

 when done with the data, call `carg_parse_free(carg_parse_data* data)`